 Recommendation R3.1:

-All of the information related to WHOIS and by implication to other information related to the registration of 2nd level gTLD Domains needs to be revised with the intent of making the information readily accessible and understandable, and should provide details of when and how to interact with ICANN or contracted parties.
-Although not the sole focus interactions with Contractual Compliance, such as when filing WHOIS inaccuracy reports, should be a particular focus.
-This should be done post-GDPR implementation and consideration should be given to deferring this until we have a stable permanent GDPR implementation.
+The ICANN Board should direct ICANN Organization to update all of the information related to WHOIS and by implication to other information related to the registration of 2nd level gTLD Domains should be revised with the intent of making the information readily accessible and understandable, and should provide details of when and how to interact with ICANN or contracted parties.
+Although not the sole focus of this recommendation, interactions with ICANN Contractual Compliance, such as when filing WHOIS inaccuracy reports, should be a particular focus.
 The revision of this web documentation and instructional material should not be undertaken as a purely internal operation but should include users and potentially focus groups to ensure that the final result fully meets the requirements.

 Findings: The requirement to provide outreach was correctly interpreted as to need significant WHOIS-related documentation and this was carried out.
 Although the resultant Portal is somewhat lacking in navigation tools, it was generally very well done.
 However, it was not well integrated with other registrant-related information or with earlier WHOIS-related documentation and tutorial efforts.
 Documentation related to WHOIS inaccuracy reports was noted as needed a particular focus.